Hijanhv/veyra/server/README.md

 Notes
 - Strategies expose `IStrategyIntrospection.components()` (components-based introspection).
 - The server reads the component list and queries each adapter for live metrics (APY/APR, health, etc.).
+- Ponder is the source of truth for on-chain events/metrics.
+Supabase stores only off-chain AI decisions.

 Run
 - Dev: `npm run dev`